A Foodcentric Life

 4540 shares

 Toss cauliflower florets and whole garlic cloves with olive oil, then roast and puree.
-It's the base for a creamy, thick and comforting roasted cauliflower soup.
+It's the base for a creamy, thick and comforting creamy cauliflower soup.
 If you are a garlic lover, the smell of the roasting garlic is heavenly.
-There's no dairy and it's easily made vegan.
+It's dairy-free and easily made vegan if desired.
 Any extra freezes beautifully for another day.

 Roasted cauliflower soup in gray bowl with pesto swirl garnish.

-Roasting it brings out the sweet quality and caramelizes the flavors.
+Roasting cauliflower brings out the sweet quality and caramelizes the flavors.
 For this cauliflower soup recipe, I’ve pureed it along with leeks, carrots, garlic, celery and herbs for a tasty and satisfying soup.

 For your shopping list:

-• Low or no sodium broth: chicken or vegetable
+• Broth: low or no sodium broth, chicken or vegetable.

 Cauliflower florets in a casserole for roasting.